What You Need To Know About How to Find, Buy, or List Bank-Owned Properties

-This Definitive Guide offers an overview of where, how, and why to source bank owned property.
-For more in depth information on how to source bank direct distressed assets get this free course
+This definitive guide offers an overview of where, how, and why to source bank-owned property.
+For more in-depth information on how to source bank-direct distressed assets, check out our free training webinar.

 - Through foreclosure proceedings

 Commercial mortgage loans are not subject to the same regulation as owner-occupied residential real estate loans.
 This means that lenders can often execute “Acceleration Clauses,” and begin the repossession process in as little as ten days.